William Donald Schaefer: Death

 Schaefer died at the age of 89 on April 18, 2011, at his latest home in Catonsville.
 He had recently been hospitalized due to pneumonia at St. Agnes Hospital in southwest Baltimore and was receiving hospice care at the time of his death.
 During his governorship, Schaefer had switched his membership from his longtime church, Cummins Memorial, to Old St. Paul's Episcopal Church, the oldest church in Baltimore, founded 1692.
-His funeral now took place at Old St. Paul's, and Schaefer was buried at Dulaney Valley Memorial Gardens near Towson in suburban Baltimore County.
+His funeral took place at Old St. Paul's, and Schaefer was buried at Dulaney Valley Memorial Gardens near Towson in suburban Baltimore County.

 Legacy

 In 1978, Schaefer received the U.S. Senator John Heinz Award for Greatest Public Service by an Elected or Appointed Official, an award given out annually by Jefferson Awards.

+The William Donald Schaefer Center for Public Policy was established in 1985.
+Currently the center is located at the University of Baltimore School of Public Affairs.

 In 2008, Schaefer moved the "Civic Fund", which he had established and used while Mayor of Baltimore to make small grants to neighborhoods for projects such as erecting flagpoles or cultivating community gardens, to the Baltimore Community Foundation, adding to it his leftover campaign funds and proceeds from the sale of his house.
 After its settlement, $1.4 million from the late governor's estate was added in 2012 to this fund.
 The William Donald Schaefer Civic Fund is a permanent endowment which continues to provide small grants for neighborhood projects.

 Two years before his death, a statue of Schaefer was unveiled in Baltimore's Inner Harbor as a gift by construction magnate Willard Hackerman.

 In July 2022, a theatrical production titled Do It Now! about Schaefer's time as mayor was produced at Fells Point Corner Theatre in Baltimore.

 Several buildings have been dedicated in Schaefer's honor: